bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 .. figure:: _static/VMs_Details_RemoveAffGroup.png

-5. Template - Shows the template used to create the virtal machine.
+5. Template - Shows the template used to create the virtual machine.

 #.
 SSH key - Shows the SSH key of the virtual machine.
 Add the SHH key by clicking "+".
 In the appeared window select the SHH key form the drop-down list and click "Change":